yuvalmGS/gigaspaces-wiki-jekyll/xap97net/gigaspaces-.net-session-state-store-provider.markdown

 The `supportExpiredSessions` parameter, when enabled, instructs the provider to trigger `Session_End` events when a session expires.

-(!)
-If you do not need a certain method to be called when a session expires (`Time out`), it is not recommended to enable this parameter, since this creates additional load on the provider.
+{% exclamation %} If you do not need a certain method to be called when a session expires (`Time out`), it is not recommended to enable this parameter, since this creates additional load on the provider.

 # Deployment